for Iosco County & Surrounding Region

 The public can participate in the session by offering comments to the

-discussion during two specified periods at the meeting (for instructions
+discussion during two specified periods during the meeting (for

 The DNR’s eastern and western Upper Peninsula citizens’ advisory councils